onejs/one/next.md

     - assets
     - symbolicator

+pokai:

+  - make sure useLoader working on native
+  - logging improvements
+  - +ssr routes
+  - hmr adding route

+jon:
+  - improve errors, RootErrorBoundary, etc
+  - test cli, improve cli visuals
+  - design polish
+  - get type generation working for routes
+  - ScrollRestoration seems to have regressed (site not doing it consistently)
+    - make it default to be on, but if you import and use it it overrides

+---

+# backlog

 - document @vxrn/color-scheme and @vxrn/universal-color-scheme

 - uniswap repo has to use commonjs plugin but its very tricky to configure